 Weigh 0.5 g of iron pyrites into a 400 ml conical flask and add 10 ml of hydrochloric acid.
-Add 1 to 2 ml of nitric acid to the solution and boil gently until the colour is clear yellow (3 to 5 min is usually necessary).
+Add 1 ml to 2 ml of nitric acid to the solution and boil gently until the colour is clear yellow (3 min to 5 min is usually necessary).

 Dilute the solution to 200 ml with water, heat to boiling and slowly add ammonia solution in a slow stream from a small beaker until a slight excess is present, as is shown by the odour of the vapour of the above liquid.
 Boil the liquid gently for 1 min, and allow the precipitate to settle.
 The supernatant liquid should be colourless.